Common Causes of Poor Plasma Cuts and How to Fix Them

 voltage drop performance solutions

-Experiencing voltage drop can greatly hinder the performance of your plasma cutter.
-Voltage drop causes include insufficient power grid capacity and long power cords with inadequate wire gauge.
-These factors can lead to reduced cutting efficiency and arc instability.
+Voltage drop hurts plasma cutter performance.
+Common causes include weak power grid capacity and long power cords with the wrong wire gauge.
+These issues lower cutting efficiency and create arc instability.

 Damaged Nozzle or Electrode